 This 17th-century village pub has a traditional look with real hops, a large inglenook fireplace and family grandfather clock.
-In addition to a good range of local ales there’s real ciders too.
+In addition to a good range of local ales, including locally-made beer and exclusive to the pub, as well as eight real ciders too.
 Tempting food appears on the menu – perhaps red pepper and tomato soup, followed by cashew nut terrine; belly pork stuffed with apples and apricots; or soft shell crab with fennel slaw.
 The garden terrace incorporates an all-weather patio and children's area next to a function room, skittle alley and wood-fired pizza oven.
 There is a beer festival in mid April and on the second Thursday of every month, a Thai curry night.